indigoparadox/doomlegacy/legacy_one/trunk/docs/README_Compiling.txt

 1. Open a shell window, like console.
 Go to the TRUNK directory.

-2. Select and configure your make_options file.

-3. The top level TRUNK is the default BUILD directory.
-The make_options file there will control the build.

-4. Copy one of the make_options_xx files to make_options, and edit it.

-5. If you want a separate BUILD directory, then create it.
+2. If you want a separate BUILD directory, then create it.
 Create bin, dep, objs directories there.
-Create a make_options file in the directory by copying one of the make_options files, and editing it for your selected build.
+The BUILD directory will need its own make_options file (see step 4).
+This allows you to compile SDL in one directory, and X11 in another.
 >> make BUILD=x11 dirs

+3. The top level TRUNK is the default BUILD directory.
+The make_options file there will control the build, when BUILD is not specified.

+4. Select and configure your make_options file.
+Copy one of the make_options_xx files to make_options of your BUILD directory.
+Edit your make_options to set your configure options.
+>> cp  make_options_nix  x11/make_options

-6. Edit compile options in doomdef.c.
+5. Edit compile options in doomdef.c.
+These are options within DoomLegacy.
+Some features can be disabled to make a smaller binary.
+There are also some experimental code options, that are kept disabled.

-7. To clean the build:
+6. To clean the build:
+When you have been copying files, you need to remove old object files.
 >> make clean

-8. To build the executable:
+7. To build the executable:
 >> make

-9. To build a debug version:
+8. To build a debug version:
+This puts the debugging symbols for the debugger in the binary.
+The debug version also forces DoomLegacy video to an 800x600 window, so the user can switch between the debugger window and the DoomLegacy window.
 >> make DEBUG=1

-10. To build with bin, obj, dep, in a separate directory (example x11):
+9. To build with bin, obj, dep, in a separate directory (example x11):
 >> make BUILD=x11

+10. Example:
+>> make BUILD=x11d clean

 11. Example:
->> make BUILD=x11d clean

-12. Example:
 >> make BUILD=x11d DEBUG=1 MIXER=1

-13. Example MinGW:
+12. Example MinGW:
+Must use mingw32-make, not the make command from MSYS.
 >> mingw32-make DEBUG=1 clean

-14. Read the Makefile for the help at the top of the file.
+13. Read the Makefile for the help at the top of the file.
 This will document the latest commands.